Aman9das/Our_Free_Software/CONTRIBUTING.md

 The content is created in markdown right now.
 It is fairly simple to learn [here](https://www.markdowntutorial.com/).

 New to github?
 It is fairly simple to learn to contribute [here](https://github.com/firstcontributions/first-contributions).
+Mobile users might also want to read the [mobile guide](Guides/Mobile_Github_Guide.md).

 ## Help us out!